vikas-vh/Traffic-Light-Controller-using-Verilog/readme.md

-Technical Specifications
+### **Technical Specifications**

-FSM State Encoding

-The FSM is designed using a 4-bit state register to handle 14 unique states:
+FSM State Encoding :The FSM is designed using a 4-bit state register to handle 14 unique states: